Siegallab/epicQTL/README.md

 # epic-QTL Data and Analysis Scripts

-Here we have included the data and analysis for preprint: doi:
+Here we have included the data and analysis for preprint: doi:TBD

 All raw data is linked or included below, and analysis scripts are included in the two folders: `SequencingScripts` and `BSA_Analysis`.
 Supplemental figures and text can be found in PDF form in publication (linked above).